dmel642/UnityCullingFix/README.md

 DISCLAIMER: For educational purposes only.
 Modifying code at runtime is a violation of VRChat TOS.

 This is a MelonLoader mod for fixing the culling/objects popping in & out issue that occurs in the peripheral vision on wide FOV headsets such as Pimax and the StarVR One.
-There are different versions of the mod depending on the type of Unity game, but so far Boneworks, VRChat, Blade & Sorcery, VTOL VR, IronWolf VR, Pistol Whip, Hot Dogs/Horseshoes & Hand grenades, Republique VR, and Shadow Legend VR have been tested and working.
-Other games may work too.
+There are different versions of the mod depending on the type of Unity game, so far Boneworks, VRChat, Pistol Whip, The Room VR, Audica, Blade & Sorcery, Republique VR, Iron Wolf VR, Arizona Sunshine, Superhot VR, Thief Simulator VR, VTOL VR, H3VR, Shadows Legends VR, and Sairento VR are confirmed to work.
+Any other Unity game should work too unless it's a unique case.

 Credit to KoochyRat for the original code I used in making this mod: https://github.com/koochyrat/SteamVRFrustumAdjust